sagarv26/IdentityIQ-SSB/Readme.md

 Reload Logger → Reload log files forcefully.

-⚠️ Notes
+> [!NOTE]
-The debug page is a powerful admin tool and should be restricted to trusted users.
+> The debug page is a powerful admin tool and should be restricted to trusted users.
 Changes made through debug may directly impact system behavior.
-Never ever delete objects through Debug page
+> Never ever delete objects through Debug page

 ## Console
 The IIQ Console is a command-line interface (CLI) provided with SailPoint IdentityIQ that allows administrators to interact directly with the application.
 It’s mainly used for administration, troubleshooting, and executing tasks that are not always possible (or convenient) through the web UI.